trimble-oss/dba-dash/README.md

  - Stop the DBA Dash agent.
 Use `net stop dbadashservice` from the commandline or use the DBADashServiceConfigTool.exe tool (Service Tab) to stop the service.
  - Close any running instances of the GUI or DBA Dash Service Config tool.
  - Replace all the app binaries with the ones from the new release (copy/paste).
 All the configuration information for the agent is stored in the ServiceConfig.json file so this file must be kept.
-You might want to keep backups of this file - particually before making configuration changes or installing new versions.
+You might want to keep backups of this file - particularly before making configuration changes or installing new versions.
  - If the "auto upgrade repository DB on service start" option is enabled you can run `net start dbadashservice` to complete the installation.
 Any database schema changes will be deployed automatically when the service starts.

 **Alternatively:**